softhackpro/softhackpro/README.md

 - 👯 I’m looking to collaborate on **Open Source Projects and Participate in Competitive Programming**
 - 👨‍💻 All of my projects are available at my [GitHub](https://github.com/softhackpro)
 - 💬 What to expect to learn from me: **Python, Linux, Java, Sql, Pentesting, Networking** ✉️ &nbsp;You can email me at softhack.x64@gmail.com.
-I'll try to respond as soon as possible!\
+I'll try to respond as soon as possible!
-- :happy: Fun fact **I love Gaming <3:gaming:**

 ![](/.github/colored.png)